Sundgau: Economy

 Nevertheless, Sundgau remains underequipped, notably for company startups.
 Although several enterprises have started during the last ten years, it is not sufficiently attractive as an employment basin because of the counterattractions of the nearby conurbations.

 Transport

 Road network

-Sundgau is ringed by major roads, such as the A36 motorway between Belfort and Mulhouse, and the A35 toll-road, between Mulhouse and Basle; nevertheless, the elected representatives agree that the road network is outdated.
-Other important roadways are the D419, crossing the region from east to west between Belfort and Basle and passing through Dannemarie and Altkirch, and the North-South D432, passing through Illfurth, Altkirch, Hirsingue and Ferrette.
+Sundgau is ringed by major roads, such as the A36 motorway between Belfort and Mulhouse, and the A35 toll-road, between Mulhouse and Basel; nevertheless, the elected representatives agree that the road network is outdated.
+Other important roadways are the D419, crossing the region from east to west between Belfort and Basel and passing through Dannemarie and Altkirch, and the North-South D432, passing through Illfurth, Altkirch, Hirsingue and Ferrette.

 Several current projects aim at improving the road network and bypassing villages.
 These include diversions at Retzwiller and Dannemarie, and the Spechbach-le-Bas and Hochstatt bypasses.
 Another large project, the extension of the rapid road from Dornach as far as Altkirch, is under discussion.